ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 If the stream contains no data, null is returned regardless of the stream behavior.

-**Examples** The following example will obtain the event in the stream at the index defined by ‘Now’.
-If there is no event at that index the result will be determined by the stream behavior.
+**Examples** The following example obtains the event in the stream at the index defined by ‘Now’.
+If no event exists at that index the result is determined by the stream behavior.

 ::